 Broome North is a major project which will effectively double the population in Broome.
-This makes it incumbent on LandCorp and all major stakeholders to ensure the full range of impacts associated with this substantial increase in population are understood and well planned for.
-LandCorp engaged Creating Communities Australia to undertake a thorough community consultation and engagement process and develop a framework for community development, activation and wellbeing in Broome North.
+This makes it incumbent on Development WA (then LandCorp) and all major stakeholders to ensure the full range of impacts associated with this substantial increase in population are understood and well planned for.
+Development WA (then LandCorp) engaged Creating Communities Australia to undertake a thorough community consultation and engagement process and develop a framework for community development, activation and wellbeing in Broome North.

 5.6.1 Consultation and Engagement

-The consultation and engagement process

-involved the establishment of a Community

-Reference Group and extensive meetings with

-key stakeholders in Broome.
-The process was

-designed to ensure that a wide range of views were

-inputted into the planning process.
+The consultation and engagement process involved the establishment of a Community Reference Group and extensive meetings with key stakeholders in Broome.
+The process was designed to ensure that a wide range of views were inputted into the planning process.